 - TallyGear and Justice Presents.

 No, no not the winners of the giveaway yet.
 2 more days so get to entering!
 Top left corner, click enter to win!).
 Today we are unveiling a NEW product from Tallygear, one that Justice and I had a hand in.
 Cool right?!
+Ok so Justice wears his Tummietotes for school, he puts in it; pump, Dex, candy, cell, and meter (or meter goes in pocked depending on his "mood").
 The thing is we live in Vegas, its still in the flipping 80s and 90s here!
-He was getting bothered.
-In a few days it was here!

 - NO D Day 2011-Shoes & Smiles